Houdini 19.5 Geometry

 ivalue

-3. To grab the value of these attributes in a node inside the loop, do the following:
+3. Grab the value of these attributes in a node inside the loop:

 Stop condition

-The Iterations and Max Iterations parameters on the Block End SOP node are computed before the loop starts so that they can be used to stop a loop early using results from the loop.
+The Iterations and Max Iterations parameters on the Block End SOP node are computed before the loop starts so that they can be used to stop a loop early.

 Making the Stop Condition parameter on the Block End SOP node evaluate to 1 before an iteration will stop the loop.
 This lets you write an expression that tests certain conditions.
 For example, you could stop looping if the number of polygons in a feedback loop passes a certain threshold.